How to Teach Your Baby Sign Language (Step-by-Step Guide) - Baby Chick

 On the other hand, in general, baby sign language is not as complex.
 There are various philosophies and approaches among baby sign language printed resources, online courses, and companies.
 A few primarily use made-up gestures with very little use of signs from ASL.
 However, many use a combination of invented “signs” and ASL.
 It is thought that some ASL signs are too complicated in either handshape or movements for babies and toddlers, so this philosophy believes it to be easier for the baby when these are simplified.

-What Are the Benefits of Using Sign Language for My Baby or Toddler?
+Benefits of Using Sign Language with Babies or Toddlers

 Gross Motor Skill Development

 Our gross motor skills develop and mature earlier than our speech skills.
-Babies are walking and running before they can use complete sentences.
-Sign language uses our motor skills.
+Babies walk and run before they can use complete sentences, and sign language uses our motor skills.

 Signing Earlier Than They Can Speak